 These notes refer to terms in the Zachman framework such as the distinction between the conceptual and the logical views.

 As mentioned, the video describes a conceptual business level model, not a ‘normalised’ logical model.
-A logical level data model shows such adornments such as ‘foreign keys’.
+A logical level data model shows such adornments as ‘foreign keys’.

 This introductory video does not describe how to resolve the so called ‘many to many’ associations.
 This is often more relevant to the logical level view.
-Arguably the logical level is more relevant to the solution architect than the business analyst or architect, although of course the same person may take on all of these roles.
+Arguably the logical level is more relevant to the solution architect than the business analyst or architect, although of course, the same person may take on all of these roles.

 The notation used in the video is a simple form of UML.